sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

         "status": "success"
     }}

-    IMPORTANT: Only use agent names that exist in the available agents list above.
+    List ALL agents needed, whether they exist or not.
     """

             # Call GPT-4 for smart planning
             planning_response = await self._call_gpt4_json(
-                system_prompt="You are a smart workflow planner that uses existing agents effectively.", user_prompt=planning_prompt,
+                system_prompt="You are a smart workflow planner.",
+                user_prompt=planning_prompt,
             )